esitarski/CrossMgr/README.md

 # Cross Manager Race Scoring Software

-Welcome to Cross Manager.
+Welcome to Cross Manager!
 Cross Manager is software used to score bike races.
 It has many features including support for RFID chip readers.
 Full documentation is in the CrossMgrHtml directory or under Help in the application.

 The software consists of a set of executables.
 For Cyclocross, MTB CX, TimeTrial, Road and Criterium races, you will need: